hamzahassan123/Shopify-Store-Analysis-Dashboard/README.md

 - **Shopping Behavior:** Evening shopping is most popular (37%), followed by afternoon (31%).

 #### **Promotion Insights:**
-- Seasonal promotions contributed the highest revenue (41%).
+- Clearence sales contributed the highest revenue (41%).
 - Campaign discounts of 20–30% were the most effective in driving sales.
 - Email marketing was the most successful channel, generating 47.1% of total revenue.